• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Pigamon

-This plant is considered irritating to the touch and toxic to ingestion.
+This plant is known to be irritant to the touch and toxic to ingestion.

 • ROOSTER CREST RHINANTHE •